zhiyun-cn/zhiyun-cn.github.io/_pages/includes/pub.md

 **Applied Sciences** (IF = 2.838), 2020. [[pdf](https://drive.google.com/file/d/1bFJmYz6Lu616sU3As0XPJLELV5BxnAf7/view?usp=sharing)]

-- We develop a spatio-temporal trajectory planning algorithm based on scheduling theory to address the collision avoidance issues and demonstrate its effectiveness and high computational efficiency in a micro-simulation platform.
+- Developed a trajectory planning method that prioritized passenger comfort by minimizing the number of sudden stops and starts at traffic intersections, resulting in a more pleasant and enjoyable travel experience.

 </div></div>